9001/copyparty/README.md

   * unauthorized users accessing the webroot can see that the `inc` folder exists, but cannot open it
   * `u1` can open the `inc` folder, but cannot see the contents, only upload new files to it
   * `u2` can browse it and move files *from* `/inc` into any folder where `u2` has write-access
+* make folder `/mnt/ss` available at `/i`, read-write for u1, get-only for everyone else, and enable accesskeys: `-v /mnt/ss:i:rw,u1:g:c,fk=4`
+  * `c,fk=4` sets the `fk` volume-flag to 4, meaning each file gets a 4-character accesskey
+  * `u1` can upload files, browse the folder, and see the generated accesskeys
+  * other users cannot browse the folder, but can access the files if they have the full file URL with the accesskey

 # the browser